elizabethcsw/project_es6/README.md

 # Webpack ES6

-An ES6 project started from a minimalistic Webpack 2 ES6 boilerplate project.
+An ES6 project started from a minimalistic Webpack 2 ES6 boilerplate.

 ## Prerequisites